 as lot #2 on the subdivision.
 This is what is says on the deed.
 The address that the builder created was 3 Oakdale Lane.
 In case of future resale, does the deed have to be amended to reflect the actual street address.?
 For instance, would it be important to fill out a Confirmatory Deed Form and...
 Read more »

 Usually, you would have the deed carry forward the description as you received it and then add at the bottom a line something like, "Address of the property being 3 Oakdale Lane, Lincoln, Massachusetts."
 You would also indicate the property address on the left margin of the deed.
-There is no need...Read more »
+There...Read more »

 Formal or Informal can depend on a few different factors.
 Did your father leave a Will?
 Did the Will allow an executor to sell real estate (if there is any) and did your father reside in Massachusetts or did he reside elsewhere?
 I often advise toward Formal because that eliminates the...Read more »